 Configure Ape

-You can configure Ape using configuration files with the name ape-config.yaml.
-There are two locations you can place an ape-config.yaml file.
+You can configure Ape using a pyproject.toml file and the prefix tool.ape or any configuration file named ape-config.[yaml|yml|json].
+There are two locations you can place config files.

 1. In the root of your project